phalcon-orphanage/docs/en/reference/annotations.rst

         return $dispatcher;
     };

-CacheEnablerPlugin is a plugin that intercept every action executed in the dispatcher enabling the cache if needed:
+CacheEnablerPlugin is a plugin that intercepts every action executed in the dispatcher enabling the cache if needed:

 .. code-block:: php